C-Datalab/LimeSurvey/README.md

 ---

-### 4. Alternative: legacy Office 365 Incoming Webhook connector
+### 4. Alternative: legacy Office 365 Incoming Webhook connector.

 If you have access to the old connector (some tenants still have it):